 Troughout centuries St. Blasie was an inspiration to the large number of artists who painted and sculptured his image.
 Hundreds of statues of the city’s patron can be found throughout the City.
 On every corner of Old Town you will notice a statue of St. Blasius in the walls, starring to the distance and protecting the City.

 Another beautiful place you should explore is Rector’s palace.
 Not only because of its political and historical importance but some of the most beautiful stone cravings can be found there, many of which have survived the great earthquake in 1667, other disasters and weather conditions.
-The column of the porch and the most beautiful capitals with figural representations, same as the sculpture ornaments of the palace were made by master Pietro di Martino of Milano.
-Figural wall brackets on the front porch have survived to the present days.
-Although the arrangement of the figures was gothic they could show evidence of the early Renaissance spirit.
+The column of the porch and the unique capitals with figural representations, as well as the sculpture ornaments of this extraordinary palace were made by master Pietro di Martino of Milano.
+The front porch figural wall brackets have survived to this day.
+Even though the arrangement of the figures was gothic they are evidence of the early Renaissance spirit.

 Take a look at our collection of stone details all shot in one afternoon at the Old City of Dubrovnik and get inspired to create your own photo collection of stone ornaments.
 P.S.
 We won’t tell you all the locations – explore the City yourself!